Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Frequently Asked Questions

-How often should you get Botox for it to work?
+How often should I get Botox for my forehead?

-What happens if you wait too long to redo Botox?
+What happens if you get Botox again too soon?

-Is it safe to do Botox more often than every 3 months?
+Is it safe to get Botox every 2 months?

 Written By: